A Comprehensive Analytical Model of the Dynamic Z-Pinch: VIII. Conclusions

 \section{VIII.
 Conclusions}

-This multi-stage analytical approach to z-pinch modeling is insightful, simple, and appears to work.
-Our model accurately predicts the radial implosion trajectories of the piston and shock with remarkable accuracy and additionally describes the velocity, pressure, density, and axial field profiles in different regions throughout the implosion.
-This is the first analytical model of the z-pinch to incorporate an axial magnetic field in addition to spatially-varying initial density and time-dependent axial current for a sheath of finite-thickness.
-This is also the first detailed experimental comparison of an analytical model with experimental data from COBRA, and represents a step forward in our physical understanding of the dynamic z-pinch.
+This multi-stage analytical approach to z-pinch modeling is insightful, simple, and agrees with observations.
+Our model predicts the radial implosion trajectories of the piston and shock with remarkable accuracy and additionally describes the fluid element trajectories as well as the velocity, pressure, density, and axial field profiles in all regions throughout the implosion.
+This is the first analytical model of the z-pinch to incorporate an axial magnetic field in addition to spatially varying initial density and time-dependent axial current for a sheath of finite thickness.
+This is also the first detailed comparison of an analytical model with experimental data from COBRA and represents a significant step forward in our physical understanding of the dynamic z-pinch.
 Our model should provide a strong basis for quickly analyzing and designing z-pinch experiments at pulsed-power facilities worldwide.